Faculty & Staff

 - Job Search Strategies

 In addition to workshops we happily work with faculty to put together a panel discussion to meet the needs of your students.
-Whether it is a panel of individuals working in a specific career field, or a panel of alumni from your academic department, we will work to create a great event.
+Whether it is a panel of individuals working in a specific career field, or a panel of alumni from your academic department, we will work with you to create a program tailored to your students,

-What is Catamount Job Link?
-It's our online job and internship database where students and alumni can find open positions, both in and out of Vermont.
-UVM Career Services enters hundreds of jobs monthly.
+What is Handshake?
+It's our online job and internship database where students and alumni can find positions, both in and outside of Vermont.
 Additional job and industry information can be found on our Job Resources by Category page.

 What about part-time, summer jobs, and internships?
-We list these opportunities on Catamount Job Link.
+These opportunities are available through Handshake.
 Students can find a variety of internships: service learning, academic, career exploration and Work-Study/internship possibilities.
 See our Internships page for more information.